Heinzerling family entrusts 116 acres of Five Points memories to ACRES Land Trust

 ACRES Land Trust welcomes its 93rd preserve: 115.8 acres filled with memories of the Heinzerling siblings and the promise of new memories for visitors to the southwest DeKalb County property, Heinzerling Family Five Points Nature Preserve.

 “ACRES will develop preservation plans, including restoration plans for the property,” said Jason Kissel, executive director of the 5,717-acre nonprofit.
-While the Heinzerling Family Five Points Nature Preserve, located 5½ miles northeast of Huntertown, currently is closed, trails are part of the plan.
-It is the second ACRES preserve in DeKalb County.
+Located 5.5 miles northeast of Huntertown, Heinzerling Family Five Points Nature Preserve is the second ACRES preserve in DeKalb County.

 “Gretel (Heinzerling) Smith first approached ACRES about preserving her family’s land in 2000,” said Kissel.
 “Indiana Bicentennial Nature Trust, the siblings and a generous Allen County couple who wish to remain anonymous made purchasing this land possible.”